johannes-graeter/limo/README.md

 * We use this library for combining Lidar with monocular vision.
 * Limo2 on KITTI is LIDAR with monocular Visual Odometry, supported with groundplane constraint
 * Video: https://youtu.be/wRemjJBjp64
+* Now we switched from kinetic to melodic

 ## Details
 This work was accepted on IROS 2018.